amesar/mlflow-fun/examples/spark-scala/README.md

   * Shows info, params, metrics and tags.
   * Recursively shows all artifacts up to the specified level.
 * [DumpExperiment.scala](src/main/scala/org/andre/mlflow/tools/DumpExperiment.scala) - Dumps run information.
+  * If `showInfo` is true, then just the run infos will be dumped.
-  * If `showRuns` is true, beware of experiments with many runs as each run results in an API call.
+  * If `showData` is true, then an API call for each run will be executed.
+Beware of experiments with many runs.
 * A large value for `artifactMaxLevel` also incurs many API calls.